Cardinal Health: Acquisitions

 In 1995, Medicine Shoppe International, the country's largest franchiser of retail pharmacies, was acquired.
 The merger represented the first non-distribution acquisition by Cardinal Health.

 In 1996, Cardinal Health acquired Pyxis Corporation, a company that developed automated pill dispensers for hospitals, for $867 million.

 In 1997, Cardinal Health planned to purchase Bergen Brunswig Corp., to which McKesson Corporation responded with a bid to purchase Amerisource.
 Instead, Amerisource and Bergen merged into AmerisourceBergen.
 Later that year, Cardinal Health completed the acquisition of Owen Healthcare, the second-largest provider of pharmacy management services in the U.S. at the time.

 In 1999, the firm acquired the Chicago-based medical products manufacturer and distributor, Allegiance Healthcare (formerly a division of Baxter Healthcare).
 In 2001, the company acquired Bindley Western Industries, a wholesale distributor of pharmaceuticals based in Indianapolis.

 In April 2006, Cardinal Health purchased Niagara Falls-based ParMed Pharmaceuticals for $40.1 million.
 In June 2007, the firm announced the completion of a tender offer for VIASYS Healthcare.

 In June 2010, Cardinal Health announced plans to purchase Healthcare Solutions Holding, a specialty pharmaceutical services company, for $517 million.
 In December 2010, the company acquired Kinray, an independent pharmaceutical wholesaler, increasing Cardinal Health's presence in the independent pharmacy market by 40 percent.
 From 2010 to 2014, Cardinal Health acquired 18 companies including Yong Yu, a Chinese drug distributor.
 Cardinal sold Yong Yu in 2017 to Shanghai Pharmaceuticals Holding Co.
 Ltd. for $1.2 billion.

+On March 18, 2013, Cardinal Health acquired the Twinsburg, Ohio-based privately held medical supply distributor AssuraMed, and with it its subsidiaries including Edgepark Medical Supplies, for $2.7 billion.
+AssuraMed was backed by private equity firms Clayton, Dubilier & Rice and Goldman Sachs Alternatives.